crunchy-devops/jenkins-pic/FIRST_JOBS.md

 select git as a source code management
 in your github tab fork and clone that https://github.com/crunchy-devops/hello-world.git Copy and paste your own repo hello-world
-Build uses a pom.xml file
+Build uses a: pom.xml file
 Goals are: clean install package
 Hit apply and save
 and press Build now

-## Hello world under Sonar
+## Hello world Q/A with Sonar
 manage jenkins -> manage plugins  tab Available
 filter sonar and select Sonarqube Scanner
 and install without restart
-Go to manage jenkins ->configuration system
+Go to manage Manage jenkins ->Configuration system
 Sonarqube server
 Tick enable injection  ....
-Clic on the button add sonarQube
+Press the button add sonarQube
-Name SonarQube
+Name: SonarQube
 ServerURL: http://sonar:9000
-Type this URL without whitespaces
+Type this URL without leading whitespaces
 click on  add , select jenkins
 you are going to create a new credential for sonar
 in the credential screen select kind as a secret text